SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    The newly created job page opens.

-3. In the upper left-hand corner, type in the task name and description.
+3. In the upper left corner, type in the task name and description.
 4. Drag a script from the **SQL Scripts** menu to the **Drag SQL** box of the task.

    Tasks are always shown in the **Preview** window.

 5. To create a sequel task, select the ``+`` button located under the last task in the **Preview** window.
-6. After having added all required SQL scripts, it is essential that you save the job by selecting the **Save Job** button located in the upper right-hand corner.
+6. After having added all required SQL scripts, select the **Save Job** button located in the upper right corner.
 7. You may choose one of the following options:

 * **Save to Jobs**